- A Message to International Freshers 2016

 - Calling Upon All JCR, MCR and College Student Union's International Representative!

 - Important Message from Vice Chancellor of Cambridge on EU Referendum Results

 If you are accepted into Cambridge in Fall 2016 and are from another country, why not join us in our International Freshers Group on Facebook?
-We will feed you with latest updates on International Freshers' Week (a.k.a.
-IFW), important survival skills in our very own International Freshers' Guide 2016 and answer any doubt of yours in the discussion area.
+We will feed you with latest updates on what's happening in the international community in Cambridge and UK, important survival skills in our very own International Freshers' Guide 2016 and answer any doubt of yours in the discussion area.
 Want to keep your doubt personal?
 No worry, head to our committee page to find out our email address and CRSid and send us emails!
-Looking for a tentative date to book your flight tickets?
-Check the IFW schedule and you are welcome to join us in all our events; we are sure you will foster a lot of new friendships, have tonnes of fun, and learn the basics of being a Cantab!
+Want to be a committee member?
+Check out what positions we have and how you should approach us here!

 It's here!
 The Original Cambridge International Freshers' Guide is published in conjunction with the release of A-level results.
 We have included all the important information inside for your survival of first few days in Cambridge: whether you are trying to figure out what a CRSiD is, or finding a place to stay for International Freshers Week (IFW!)
 2016.
 Read it here!

 Our President, Henry, would like to express his thought on the successful completion of International Freshers Week!

 "We would like to thank you for your enormous support and your participation in our International Freshers Week 2016.
 It was our great pleasure to meet you and we did enjoy our time with you!
 Also, special thanks to all our lovely helpers!
 Please like our Facebook Page to get updates about our upcoming events.
 We shall see you again at Freshers Fair next Tuesday and Wednesday!"